Credit Histories and Scores

 Just because you have been approved for a loan or credit card does not necessarily mean you can afford the item(s) you want to purchase with your new credit.

 It is up to the borrower to use credit responsibly and wisely.
-It may be tempting to use your first or new credit card to purchase items that you wouldn’t purchase.
+It may be tempting to use your first or new credit card to purchase items that you wouldn’t typically purchase, like an entire new wardrobe or expensive concert tickets.
 Credit should be reserved for important purchases that you may not otherwise be able to purchase.
 Items like a home or car are often purchased with the assistance of credit.
 Higher education is another item that is often purchased using credit.

 Smaller, day-to-day items like clothing or food are not the best items to purchase with credit especially if you end up paying interest or finance charges on those purchases.
 When interest is added to the initial cost of the item, the overall cost of that item can skyrocket.
 If you do use credit to purchase day-to-day items, it is important to pay those balances in full by the due date to avoid additional charges.